tomatolog/manticore/docs/12_sphinxconf_options_reference/index_configuration_options/indexfield_lengths.rst

 BM25A() and BM25F() functions in the expression ranker are based on these lengths and require ``index_field_lengths`` to be enabled.
-Historically, Sphinx used a simplified, stripped-down variant of BM25 that, unlike the complete function, did <b>not</b> account for document length.
+Historically, Manticore used a simplified, stripped-down variant of BM25 that, unlike the complete function, did <b>not</b> account for document length.
 (We later realized that it should have been called BM15 from the start.)
 Also we added support for both a complete variant of BM25, and